maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/voting-basics/voting-with-disabilities.md

 All state propositions are available on audio tape.
 If you want one, call (415) 473-6456.

-For more information visit Marin County’s [Voters with Specific Needs](http://www.marincounty.org/depts/rv/faqs#voterswithspecificneeds).
+For more information visit Marin County’s [Voters with Specific Needs](http://www.marincounty.org/depts/rv/faqs#voterswithspecificneeds) page.
 The Secretary of State also has a TDD hotline: TDD 1-800-833-8683.